studentgpt/cof_test_data/README.md

 ```

-After starting up the GUI, you will see the **System and Parameters** Panel:
+After starting up the GUI, you will see the **`System and Parameters`** Panel:

 - **`Set COF Parameters`** Button: Click this button to set the parameters for the 2D COF, which can be determined through experimental measurements and reaction pathway analysis<sup>[1][2]</sup>.Default parameters are for COF-5.

-- The **Initial System** Section: This section enables the user to define the initial conditions of the system, such as the initial volume, initial nuclei concentration, diameter, and height.
+- The **Initial System** Section: This section allows the user to define the initial conditions of the system, such as the initial volume, initial nuclei concentration, diameter, and height.

 - The **Conditions to Add Monomer** Section: In this section, the user can input the **Monomer (core unit) Concentration** and the **Monomer Addition Sequence**.
 The latter is a list of the monomer volume added at each time (in L; **assuming core and linker monomers are already combined in solution before addition into the system**).
 Note that the NEgen1o model works under stoichiometric monomer ratios thus **only the concentration of the core monomer is needed for input**.

-- Once the **Monomer Addition Sequence** is entered, you may click the Check Input button to check the **Number of Additions** and the **Total Volume to Add**.
+- Once the **Monomer Addition Sequence** is entered, you may click the `Check Input` button to check the **Number of Additions** and the **Total Volume to Add**.

 The **monomer addition sequence** is a numeral list separated by commas.
 Examples include: